-Do you need help knowing how to use a VPN on Android?
+Do you need help knowing how to setup a VPN on Android?
 The process is not as complicated as you might think and can be quickly accomplished by anyone with a remote interest in VPNs (Virtual Private Networks) and what they offer.

 First things first; why do you need to run a VPN on your Android device in the first place?
 According to a Q1 2018 study by Statista (a statistics and studies portal) on VPN usage worldwide, more than 26% of internet users around the world use a VPN.
 That’s roughly 1.144 billion people.
 Among them, 57% are mobile users, a market dominated by Android devices, including smartphones, tablets, and even smart TVs.

 If you’re thinking that the millions of Android users out there must have a good reason for wanting to run a VPN on their devices, then you’d be right!
-The truth is that there are plenty of good reasons to use a VPN on Android, some of which you may not have considered.
+The truth is that there are plenty of good reasons to setup a VPN on Android, some of which you may not have considered.

 Use a VPN for Entertainment